Configuring a fine-tune run

 Walk through every leg of the Action Module: base model, dataset, training config, LoRA config, plus the defaults that work for most first runs.

-A Fine-Tune Action Module on the Studio canvas has four legs.
+A Fine-Tune Action Module on the Studio canvas has four required legs: base model, dataset, training config, and LoRA config.
 Once all four are connected, the play button activates and you can queue the run.
+There is also an optional fifth leg, the Inference node, which sets the sampling defaults baked into the exported model; leave it off and the run uses sensible defaults.
 This page walks through each leg, including the defaults Ertas uses and when you might want to change them.

 If you have not picked a base model yet, start with Picking a base model.
 For dataset prep, see the Datasets section.